Health and wellbeing

 Disasters can affect both your physical and mental health.

 Even if you have escaped immediate danger, your health or life can still be at risk in the mid- to long-term from secondary hazards.
 Secondary hazards from a disaster might include contaminated floodwater and drinking water, food spoilage, mould growth and venomous or disease-spreading animals.
-Such hazards can lead to skin infections, food poisoning, asthma and vector borne diseases - eg dengue fever and malaria.
+These hazards can lead to skin infections, food poisoning, asthma and vector borne diseases such as dengue fever and malaria.

 Where to get help